datanav/docs/DTLReferenceGuide.rst

 - Transform functions are applied in the order given.
 The order is significant, and one transform can use target entity properties created by earlier transform function.

+- the hops function is deterministic but not sorted (it produces deterministic order based on the ``_id`` property of the entities within each dataset it processes).
+  You must apply the ``sorted`` function to the result of a hops join to achieve a particular order.

 - The filter function can be used to stop transformation of individual entities, effectively filtering them out of the output stream.